linuxteam-robotique/tuxy-distro/README.md

 ```
     $ git clone git://github.com/linuxteam-robotique/tuxy-distro.git
     $ cd tuxy-distro
-    $ flavour=tuxy
+    $ export flavour=minituxy
     $ ./do.sh init
     $ ./do.sh build
-    insert an SD card in MMC card reader, do NOT mount it
+    insert an SD card in MMC card reader (/dev/mmcblk0), do NOT mount it
     # ./do.sh flash
     insert SD card into SD card connector of the board and power it up... wait 6 seconds... booted!
 ```